mathiasj64/Android_Location/README.md

 ACCESS_COARSE_LOCATION is used when we use network location provider for our Android app.
 But, ACCESS_FINE_LOCATION is providing permission for both providers.
 INTERNET permission is must for the use of network provider.

-For our application to get GPS-information from a device we need to use the class LocationManager and the interface LocationListener.
+For our application to get GPS-information from a device we need to use the class **LocationManager** and the interface **LocationListener**.

 ## LocationManager: